esketit-git/aSSL/README.md

 aSSL enables the client to negotiate a secret random 128-bit key with the server using the RSA algorithm.
 Once the connection has been established, the data will be sent and received using AES algorithm.

 aSSL is composed of some Javascript files and a server side component.
-I have recently changed the negotiation algoritm from RC4 to RSA, only a pure Javascript (ASP) server component is currently available.
+Recently changed the negotiation algoritm from RC4 to RSA, only a pure Javascript (ASP) server component is currently available.
 Porting for the main web languages (PHP, Java, Perl, Python, TKL, etc.) is required.

-**PHP Version** requires php-gmp so aptget install php5-gmp and then you may need to enable PHP FPM in Apache2 by a2enmod proxy_fcgi setenvif and a2enconf php-fpm as per the instruction provided by instal php gmp
+**PHP Version** requires php-gmp so apt get install php5-gmp and then you may need to enable PHP FPM in Apache2 by *a2enmod proxy_fcgi setenvif* and *a2enconf php-fpm* and reload apache as per the instructions provided by the instaation of php-gmp

 **How aSSL works**